vncg/react-admin/docs/Translation.md

 ## Changing Locale

 If you want to use another locale, you'll have to install a third-party package.
-For instance, to change the interface to French, you must install the `ra-language-french` npm package then instruct vn-kooch-react-admin to use it.
+For instance, to change the interface to French, you must install the `vn-kooch-language-persian` npm package then instruct vn-kooch-react-admin to use it.

 The `<Admin>` component has an `i18nProvider` prop, which accepts a function with the following signature: